libimobiledevice/libimobiledevice-glue/README.md

 make
 ```

-If no errors are emitted you are ready to install.
-Depending on if the current
+If no errors are emitted you are ready for installation.
+Depending on whether
-user has permissions to write to the destination directory or not, you would
+the current user has permissions to write to the destination directory or not,
-either run
+you would either run
 ```shell
 make install
 ```